astrocaojie/LoTSS_association/README.md

 - Cutouts in H5 format with image data and physical metadata.
 - A PyBDSF Gaussian catalogue with sky coordinates (or explicit pixel x/y) plus flux and shape columns.
-- Optional WISE/CatWISE internet access for host-query support.
+- WISE/CatWISE access is optional for Stage 1 and diagnostic Stage 2 runs,
+  but is required by the frozen default configuration used to construct the high-confidence Stage 2 catalogue reported in the paper.

 Large FITS/H5/catalogue products are intentionally not committed.
 Store local data under `data/` or pass paths explicitly on the command line.